wearscript/wearscript-android/README.md

 OpenShades
 ==========
 OpenShades (the new OpenGlass) is our community name (join us at #openshades on freenode) that we use when hacking together, WearScript is this project specifically.
 For demos see http://openshades.com.
-Dapper Vision, Inc. (by Brandyn and Andrew) is the sponsor of this project.
+Dapper Vision, Inc. (by Brandyn and Andrew) is the sponsor of this project and unless otherwise specified is the copyright owner of the files listed.

 Hacking
 =======